DFE-Digital/apply-for-teacher-training/docs/frontend.md

 **If assets work in dev but not in tests**, first confirm that you can compile by invoking `bin/webpack`.
 If all is well, there is a chance that `public/packs-test` contains stale output.
 Delete it and re-run the suite.

+**If you get `404`s on assets, but they compile ok or exist in `public/packs`** This can occur if webpacker is already running (likely from another project).
+Our webpacker uses the default port, which other services may also use.
+Try changing the port in `config/webpacker.yml` or quitting other webpacker dev servers.